trentiX/KTed/README.md

 ## License

-- KTed is distributed under the MIT license.
-You can read the full license [here](https://opensource.org/licenses/MIT).
+- KTed is distributed under the MIT license